Inspection Data & Display (IDD) Module

 Image with inspection data is then displayed.

-• If ‘idd_type’ is empty for all lines in the CSV, Cintoo Connect imports images as 360° images, regardless if ‘scan_id’ is defined or not, for all or some lines.
+• If ‘idd_type’ is empty for all lines in the CSV, Cintoo Connect imports images as 360° images, regardless whether ‘scan_id’ is defined or not, for all or some lines.

 • Cintoo Connect rejects the CSV file as ‘invalid’ and imports nothing if: